 Eventually, after a number of permutations had been considered and discarded, a move to a site next door to the Haberdashers’ Boys’ School in Elstree was agreed and building commenced in 1972.
 The Boys’ School had moved twice once from Hoxton to Hampstead, at the same time as the Girls’ School had moved to Acton, and then to Elstree in 1961.

 The school at Elstree was officially opened by HRH Princess Margaret on 1st October 1974.
 Everything was in place except the swimming pool which was opened two years later after a huge fundraising effort by pupils and parents that met the shortfall in finances to complete the work.
 In 1976 the school became independent following the demise of the direct grant scheme.
 Building work and alterations have been made to the original Elstree buildings beginning in 1979 with the Sime Music School.

-Haberdashers' Aske's School for Girls is one of the eleven schools of the Worshipful Company of Haberdashers.
-The Company provides funding, guidance and the in-depth experience of governors, who sit on the boards of its schools and colleges around the country, participate in social and official events and take a great interest in the well-being of all the pupils in their care.
+Haberdashers’ Girls’ School is one of the 11 schools of the Worshipful Company of Haberdashers.
+The Company provides some funding, guidance and the in-depth experience of our Governors, who sit on the boards of its schools and colleges around the country, participate in social and official events and take a great interest in the well-being of all the pupils in their care.